Variant: Cinematic Death

 In fiction, the main heroes rarely fall in combat.
 When the odds are turning against them, they often rely on a last bit of luck and willpower to cheat death at the last possible second.

-To recreate this feeling in the game, Death Saves are replaced with Death Marks.
+To recreate this feeling in the game, Death Saves are replaced with Death Points.

-All Death Marks are removed during a Long or Short Rest.
+All Death Points are removed during a Long or Short Rest.

 For dramatic purposes, a player may choose for their character to die instead of being revived.
 They can give their last words before passing on.